FelixKratz/SketchyBar/README.md

 * *graph*: showing a graph,
 * *space*: representing a mission control space
 * *alias*: a default menu bar item (for details see the experimental section)
+* *bracket*: brackets together other items (for details see the experimental section)

 ### Changing the properties of an item
 ```bash